Significant-Gravitas/AutoGPT/docs/content/platform/new_blocks.md

 rather than being executed manually.

 Creating and running a webhook-triggered block involves three main components:

 - The block itself, which specifies:
   - Inputs for the user to select a resource and events to subscribe to
   - A `credentials` input with the scopes needed to manage webhooks
   - Logic to turn the webhook payload into outputs for the webhook block
-- The `WebhookHandler` for the corresponding webhook service provider, which handles:
+- The `WebhooksManager` for the corresponding webhook service provider, which handles:
   - (De)registering webhooks with the provider
   - Parsing and validating incoming webhook payloads
 - The credentials system for the corresponding service provider, which may include an `OAuthHandler`